AEM for Parents & Families

 Resources to help get you started

-AEM includes accessible educational materials and accessible technologies.
+AEM refers to accessible educational materials.
 You might also hear about AIM, or accessible instructional materials.
-Whatever they’re called, the basic idea is the same: any materials or technologies used in a classroom or other learning environment need to be usable by everyone.
-If we’re talking about print materials like books or worksheets, sometimes that means those materials have to be converted into specialized formats like braille, large print, audio or digital text.
+Whatever they’re called, the basic idea is the same – regardless of format, any materials or technology used in a classroom or other learning environment needs to be usable across the widest possible range of individual variability.
+That means the content is designed in a way that can be adjusted so that it can be perceived and used by all learners.
+If we’re talking about print materials like books or worksheets, that means those materials have to be converted into specialized formats like braille, large print, audio or digital text to meet the needs of different individuals.
 If we’re talking about digital materials like e-books or digital learning environments like Google Apps for Education, those materials and technologies need to be created and presented so that all learners can interact with them.
-In other words, materials and technologies used in any learning environment need to be accessible.
+In other words, materials and technologies used in any learning environment need to provide options for accessing, perceiving and engaging with the materials.

 If you’d like to learn more about AEM and what it looks like, we have lots of resources you may find useful.
 The links below are a great start!